Asher A. Galbreath: College president and professor

 Galbreath served as president and professor at Volant Normal Academy in Volant, Pennsylvania.
 At that time, a normal school existed to provide high school graduates with necessary training to become teachers.
 Construction of Volant Normal Academy was started in 1888 and the first classes were held in the Methodist Episcopal Church starting in 1889.
 Galbreath was called the "driving force" behind the creation of the academy.
 His wife, Anna M. Galbreath, was referred to as "the mother of Volant College".

 Volant Normal Academy was completed and dedicated in May 1889.
 The school was given the authority to grant degrees and the first commencement was held in the spring of 1890.
 The college was renamed Volant College in 1892.
 At its peak, the college had approximately 150 students.

 Enrollment at the college declined due to the competition with schools such as Westminster College and Grove City College.
 Additionally, an investigation into the validity of the degree program took place in 1898.
 The college was cleared as a result of the investigation.

 In 1894, Galbreath and his brother Charles purchased Mt.
 Hope Academy in Rogers.
 In December 1896 Professor Galbreath left Volant to manage Mt.
 Hope College.

 The attorney general for the State of Ohio filed a petition against Mt.
-Hope College in February 1900 alleging that the college was conferring degrees solely on the basis of fees paid by the student to the president of the college and that the college was conferring degrees without requiring the students to attend classes or pass any kind of examination.
-As a result of the investigation the charter of Mt.
+Hope College in February 1900, alleging that the college was conferring degrees solely on the basis of fees paid by the student to the president of the college without requiring the students to attend classes or pass any kind of examination.
+As a result of the investigation, the charter of Mt.
 Hope College was annulled and the college was closed.

 After the closing of Mt.
 Hope College, Galbreath's endeavors included running a correspondence school known as Carnegie College in Rogers. and the renting and sale of typewriters for the Galbreath Typewriter Company (through Carnegie College).